mjordan/islandora_workbench_docs/docs/limitations.md

 !!! note
     If you are encountering problems not described here, please [open an issue](https://github.com/mjordan/islandora_workbench/issues) and help improve Islandora Workbench!

+## `parent_id` CSV column can only contain one ID

+The `parent_id` column can contain only a single value.
+In other words, values like `id_0029|id_0030` won't work.
+If you want an item to have multiple parents, you need to use a later `update` task to assign additional values to the child node's `field_member_of` field.

 ## Non-ASCII filenames are normalized to their ASCII equivalents.

 The HTTP client library Workbench uses, Requests, requires filenames to be encoded as [Latin-1](https://github.com/psf/requests/issues/4218), while Drupal requires filenames to be encoded as UTF-8.
 Normalizing filenames that contain diacritics or non-Latin characters to their ASCII equivalents is a compromise.
 See [this issue](https://github.com/mjordan/islandora_workbench/issues/192) for more information.